-Enable teachers to have reasonable control of the

-reasonable control of the thermal environment within their classrooms.
+Enable teachers to have reasonable control of the thermal environment within their classrooms.

 EQ 10.1- Individual Controllability

 EQ 10.2 - Controllability of Systems

 Temperature and Ventilation Controls: A high performance school is a comfortable place to learn.
 Temperature and humidity are important factors in maintaining occupant comfort.
 A comfortable and healthy indoor environment increases productivity and learning and reduces absenteeism.